Operational semantics and program verification using many-sorted hybrid modal logic: A SMC-like language and a Hoare-like logic for it

 A deductive system, that allows us to accomplish our goal, is defined in Figure \ref{fig:lang}.
 In this way we define an expansion of ${\cal H}(@,\forall)$.
 Our definition is incomplete (e.g. we do not fully axiomatize the natural numbers), but one can see that,e.g. $\nom_{Bool}=\{\Strue,\Sfalse\}$.
 To simplify the presentation, we omit sort annotations in the sequel; these should be easily inferrable from the context.

 \begin{remark} Assume that $\Lambda$ contains all the axioms from Figure and denote ${\bf{\cal L}}={\cal H}(@,\forall)+\Lambda$.
-Then ${\bf{\cal L}}$ is a many-valued hybrid modal system associated to our language, and all results from Section \ref{sec:hybridgen} applies in this case.
-In particular, the system enjoys strong model-completeness.
-Moreover, we can safely assume that $\Lambda$ contains only $\forall\exists$-pure formulas, so ${\bf{\cal L}}$ is strongly complete w.r.t the class of frames satisfying $\Lambda$ by Theorem~\ref{th:comp}. \end{remark}
+Then ${\bf{\cal L}}$ is a many-valued hybrid modal system associated to our language, and all results from Section \ref{sec:hybridgen} applies in this case. \end{remark}

 We present below several {\em Hoare-like rules of inference}.
 Note that they are provable from the PDL and language axioms.

 \begin{proposition} The following rules are admissible : \begin{itemize} \item[1.] {\bf Rules of Consequence} \begin{itemize} \item[] If $\vdash \phi \to[\alpha] \psi$ and $\vdash\psi\to \chi$ then $\vdash\phi \to[\alpha] \chi$.